Posted by marilynch

 If you like to dress up

-The young women above were biking Seaside in June 2013, and are part of the local Mormon community.
+The young women above, biking Seaside in June 2013, are part of the local Mormon community.
 They know that skirts need not mean you can’t bike, and safely.
 And while it’s clear they have the joy of their faith in their hearts, those endorphins they get from biking add to the brightness of their smiles!

 Many houses of worship these days welcome casual dress, while some people enjoy dressing in their “Sunday best.”
 Think you can’t bike to worship if you like to dress up?
 Many people do.
 For tips on biking in dressier attire, see “How to dress” in the Bike Fashionistas: Dress-Up Challenge post on this site.

 Below, Matthew Sleeth, MD, author of Serve God, Save the Planet and 24/6: A Prescription for a Healthier, Happier Life, and Rev. Dr. Jay Bartow of First Presbyterian Church of Monterey.

 If you’re heading to evening services or concerts, remember to charge up your bike light and otherwise prepare for biking in the dark.

 If you already bike to a place of worship, even occasionally, or if you know of such a place that has a bike rack or otherwise encourages cycling, please comment at the end of this post or contact me.
 I’d love to add you or your place of worship to this post.
 (Bike-there tips to that location also appreciated.)